Details of practice

 Proceeds of crime

-Regulatory and licensing
+Regulatory and professional discipline

 Kitty regularly advises and acts on behalf of operators of licensed premises, local authorities and interested parties in Licensing Act 2003 proceedings.
 She has acted for a leading independent bookshop establishing new licensed premises and advised a restaurant franchise on potential liability under the Health Act 2006.